The Impact of the Human Rights Act 1998 on Medical Decision Making

 What is the Human Rights Act?

-Those who believe their rights have been violated by a public authority now have recourse to the UK courts whereas previously they would have had to take their case to the European Court in Strasbourg.
+Those who believe their rights have been violated by a public authority now have recourse to the UK courts whereas previously they would have had to take their case to the External link European Court in Strasbourg.

 In addition, UK courts and tribunals (including those considering applications for court declarations) are required to take account of the Human Rights Act and to ensure that the development of the common law is compatible with the Convention rights.
 The way in which the UK courts will interpret the Convention rights and the impact these will have on medical decision making is a matter of speculation.
 Although the courts must take into account existing Strasbourg case law, the Convention is a 'living instrument', which means that it should be interpreted in the light of present day conditions.
 This means that interpretation must reflect changing social attitudes which include patient expectations and ethical standards.
 Therefore recent decisions are likely to be of most significance and it is important to maintain an awareness of the growing body of case law in the UK.